viniciuskneves/articles/berlin_en_news.md

 # Creating a Twitter BOT for Berlin English speakers

+UPDATE IMAGE: BERLIN BOT PROFILE PICTURE
 ![Berlin panoramic](https://pbs.twimg.com/profile_banners/18760371/1494923251/1500x500)

-I'm going to walk you through the process of creating [@Berlin_en_News](https://twitter.com/Berlin_en_News), a Twitter BOT that tweets news in English for non-German speakers.
+I'm going to walk you through the process of creating [@Berlin_en_News](https://twitter.com/Berlin_en_News), a Twitter BOT that tweets Berlin's news in English for non-German speakers.
 The [project](https://github.com/viniciuskneves/berlin_en_news) was developed using Javscript.
 It is an AWS Lambda function that has an AWS CloudWatch scheduler as trigger.
 The function crawls Berlin's latest news and tweets it =]

 ## Motivation

 I'm working from home since mid-March due the Corona outbreak.
-On the first week I've been constantly reading the news about it but I live in Berlin and I don't speak proper German.
+On the first days I had been constantly reading the news about it but there is a problem: I live in Berlin and I don't speak proper German.
-Berlin provides has its official [English News channel](https://www.berlin.de/en/news/) which I think is super cool.
+Berlin has its official [English News channel](https://www.berlin.de/en/news/) which I think is super cool.
 It also has its official Twitter account [@Berlin_de_News](https://twitter.com/Berlin_de_News) which tweets their news in German.
 The issue here is that they don't offer an English option.
 The Twitter account tweets only the German's news so if you want to have the "latest" English news you would have to open their website.
 That was my main motivation to create [@Berlin_en_News])https://twitter.com/Berlin_en_News), a bot that would tweet Berlin's News in English.
 The idea is that you can get notified everytime that there is an update.

 ---

 Enough of introduction and motivation.
 From now on I'm going to dive into how it was implemented and I would love to have your feedback.
-I hope the project keeps improving over time, I can see a lot of room for improvements, from tech to new ideas!
+I hope the project evolves over time, I can see a lot of room for improvements, from tech to new ideas!

-The project consists in 2 basic structures: Crawler and Twitter API =] I'm going to also talk about the deployment, using AWS SAM in this case, and at the end I do also invite you to contribute (not just tech-wise) and share it =]
+The project consists in 2 basic structures: Crawler and Twitter API =] I'm going to also talk about the deployment, using AWS SAM in this case, and at the end I invite you to contribute (not just tech-wise) and share it =]

 ## Crawler